open-contracting/standard/docs/guidance/map/amendments.md

 # Updates and amendments

-Information about a contracting (or planning) process will often change over time.
+Information about a contracting (or planning) process often changes over time.

 Each time information changes, a new OCDS release ought to be published.
-The new release can contain information that was previously published, in addition to the new information.
+The new release can repeat information that was previously published, in addition to new and changed information.

-There are three kinds of changes:
+There are three types of change:

 * **New information**.
 For example, when information about the award of a contract is first released.
 * **Updates to existing information**.
-For example, to correct errors in earlier releases, or to make minor adjustments to titles, descriptions or date.
+For example, to correct errors in earlier releases, or to make minor adjustments to titles, descriptions or dates.
 * **Amendments**.
 For example, when the value or duration of a contract is changed.
 The term amendment often has a specific legal meaning for a publisher.
-Certain changes to a tender, award or contract might only be allowed as part of an amendment.
+Certain changes to a tender, award or contract might only be permitted as part of an amendment.

 The nature of a change can be made explicit using:

-* **The release tag** (`tag`).
-For example, for a release with a new contract, use 'contract'.
-For an update to the contract, use 'contractUpdate', and for an amendment to the contract, use 'contractAmendment'.
+* **The release tag** field (`tag`), which is used to identify the type of change.
+For example, 'contract' identifies information about a new contract, 'contractUpdate' identifies an update to existing information about a contract, and 'contractAmendment' identifies a formal amendment to a contract.

-* **The amendments** building block.
-This can contain an array of amendment explanations, and clearly identify the releases that contain before and after values.
+* **The amendments** fields (`tender.amendments` and `contract.amendments`), which are used to list amendments along with their rationales and references to the releases that contain before and after values.

 ## Worked examples

 ### Example 1: Tender updates and amendments

-This example illustrates how updates and amendments are modelled in OCDS.
+This example illustrates how new information, updates and amendments are modelled in OCDS.

 #### Tender release

-A buyer publishes a tender for the purchase of office supplies.
+A buyer publishes an opportunity for the purchase of office supplies.

 ```{jsoninclude} ../../examples/amendments/tender.json
 :jsonpointer: /records/0/releases/0